IronManRust/culvers-ice-cream-ical/README.md

 The [Culver's](https://www.culvers.com "Culver's") website lets you view the Flavor of the Day for a specific location and export individual days as iCal files.
 However, it doesn't let you generate an iCal feed for that location, reference multiple locations at once, or filter by flavor(s).

 This tool bridges that gap.
-It offers an [OpenAPI](https://www.openapis.org "OpenAPI")-complaint interface that offers endpoints to do the following:
+It offers an [OpenAPI](https://www.openapis.org "OpenAPI")-compliant interface that offers endpoints to do the following:

 * Search for store locations, and get details about a specific one.
 * Search for flavors, and get details about a specific one.